-Kevin Brophy has had fifteen books published, including six collections of poetry and four works of fiction.
+Kevin Brophy has had sixteen books published, including nine collections of poetry and four works of fiction.
 He lectures in creative writing at The University of Melbourne.
 From 1980 to 1994 he published and edited the lit journal Going Down Swinging.
-His latest book is This is What Gives us Time (Gloria SMH Press, 2016), a collection of poetry written while resident at the Australia Council’s B R Whiting Library in Rome.
+His latest book is Look at the Lake (Puncher & Wattmann, 2018).

 Katia Ariel is a freelance editor.
 She has completed a Bachelor of Arts/Law at Monash University (2003), as well as a Graduate Diploma of Publishing and Editing at RMIT (2005).
 She works as a freelance proofreader, researcher and copy editor for numerous local book publishers.
 She enjoys scrawling the words of Rumi on her chalkboard, finding people to speak Portuguese with, gardening and cooking elaborate dishes in silence.

 Eddie Paterson is a researcher, writer, poet and very occasional dramaturg.
 He lectures in creative writing: scriptwriting at The University of Melbourne.
-His latest book is redactor (Whitmore Press, 2017), a collection of poetry.
+His latest book is redactor (Whitmore Press, 2017), which was shortlisted for the 2018 Victorian Premier’s Literary Award for Poetry and the 2018 John Bray Poetry Award.

-Bella Li is a writer, editor and PhD candidate at The University of Melbourne.
-She is the author of Maps, Cargo (Vagabond Press, 2013) and Argosy (Vagabond Press, 2017)—a book of poetry, photography and collage.
+Bella Li is a writer, editor and PhD candidate at the University of Melbourne.
+She is the author of Argosy (Vagabond Press, 2017), which won the 2018 Victorian Premier’s Literary Award for Poetry and the 2018 Kenneth Slessor Prize.
+Her latest book is Lost Lake (Vagabond Press, 2018).

 Libby Austen has been a graphic artist for many years and worked at some of Melbourne’s top advertising agencies.
 Currently she teaches in the Graphic Design Department at Holmesglen TAFE, Chadstone.